 TJs are the key elements for creating two different barriers: the first barrier is between the apical and basolateral cell membrane (lipid bilayer) compartment, thus keeping the protein and lipid composition of these two membrane domains qualitatively different by restricting their exchange.
 The second barrier is between the apical and basal compartment defined by the epithelium in which the TJ is present, thus restricting the passage of water, solutes and cells from the “outer” to the “inner” compartment and vice versa, also known as paracellular pathway.

 TJs were seen in the most apical part of the lateral cell membrane of polarized cells, forming continuous circumferential contacts.
 What morphologists observed with the use of transmission electron microscopy was an obliteration of the extracellular space between cells at certain points; the morphological data led them to suggest that there are points of the closest possible apposition between the cell membranes of cells involved.
 The use of freeze-fracture techniques added important new information by showing these “contact points’ as fibrillar rows of intramembrane particles, forming a branching network around the cell.
 The chemical composition of these particles became a subject of intense investigation.
 It was originally proposed that these particles are composed solely of lipids.
 Starting from the early 1990s, proteins localized at and involved in the formation of TJs have been identified.
 The first member of this family, occludin, is described in the report by Furuse et al in 1993 and since then the field has witnessed a wealth of new information, which will be briefly reviewed in this report.

 MACROMOLECULAR COMPOSITION OF TJs

 To date, four groups of macromolecules are considered as bona fide integral components of the TJ: occludin(s), claudins, junctional adhesion molecule (JAM) and tricellulin.
 It is remarkable that the members of the first two groups cross the cell membrane four times, thus creating two extracellular loops and three intracellular domains, including the amino terminal domain, the carboxy terminal domain and the very short loop-connecting segment.
-In contrast, JAM crosses the cell membrane only once (Figures -).
+In contrast, JAM crosses the cell membrane only once (Figures 1-3).
 Recently, tricellulin was identified as another integral TJ protein, quite homologous to occludin, with 4 transmembrane domains, preferentially localized at the tight junctional strands of tricellular contacts of epithelial cells.